mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 There's not much you can do yet because it's a minimal NixOS environment with nothing installed.

 To make this more interesting, you can install a desktop GUI and a few applications.
-To begin, download [the configuration file]({{<baseurl>}}nixos-pi4/configuration.nix) I've customized for the Raspberry Pi 4:
+To begin, download [my example NixOS configuration file]({{<baseurl>}}nixos-pi4/configuration.nix):

 ```bash
 curl \